 An OpenFlow Logical Switch is a set of resources (e.g. ports) from an OpenFlow Capable Switch which can be associated with a specific OpenFlow Controller.
-An OpenFlow Logical switch is an instantiation of an OpenFlow Datapath as specified in (1).
+An OpenFlow Logical switch is an instantiation of an OpenFlow Switch as specified in (1).